 Much like Western Astrology, the Chinese Zodiac is an ancient form of wisdom still consulted by millions of people today.
 The Chinese Zodiac, which has twelve animals for its signs, repeats itself every twelve lunar years.
 These signs are the rat, ox, tiger, rabbit, dragon, snake, horse, goat, monkey, rooster, dog, and pig.
 The ancient system runs from year to year, rather than month to month as the western zodiac.
+To know exactly your Chinese Zodiac sign, enter your birthdate to the Gregorian-Lunar Calendar Converter.

 Each animal is assigned a set of characteristics said to represent those born under it.
 Of the twelve animals, each is considered to be particularly compatible with two others, forming four groups of three, each with similar ways of thinking, temperaments, and characteristics.